 How to apply for a Hemp License in Illinois

-Industrial Hemp in Illinois
+Industrial Hemp in Illinois Open for 2019

 The Illinois hemp law has not only been passed, but also the regulations have been published, which means that it is the ready for its first growing season.

 The public comment period for the new rules on Hemp expired on February 11, 2019, according to the latest edition of the Department of Agriculture’s Common Ground publication.
 The rules are finalized and Industrial hemp applications for licenses to cultivate or registrations to process the hemp are expected any day now.

 Illinois’ Industrial Hemp Act goes into effect for the 2019 crop year.
 While the early adopters may reap some of the benefits, over the years hemp could become a common sight along corn and soybeans in the farmland of the state.